 After breakfast, you’ll depart for a half-day city tour, featuring sweeping views of Singapore from the Sands SkyPark Observation Deck, and a visit to the awe-inspiring Gardens by the Bay nature park.
 Lunch will be included at a local restaurant during the tour.

 Then, it’s time to embark the Ocean Odyssey!
 After settling in, take some time to explore the ship and its amenities.
 Take a walk around the sun deck, meet your Destination Manager to arrange a spa appointment, then convene in the dining room for your first dinner on board — one of many memorable meals on this expedition!
 This evening, the Ocean Odyssey sets sail toward Indonesia.

 Thanks to the small size of your ship, in many ports we’ll be able to dock right onshore, giving you easy access to your destination.
 However, please note that other ports may require anchoring offshore and tendering inland, which will require a certain level of agility.

 Enjoy a day at sea as you cruise into Indonesia

 Enjoy a day at sea as you cruise toward the Belitung Islands.
 This is an ideal opportunity to make good use of the Ocean Odyssey’s plentiful amenities.
-Grab a book and head to the infinity pool.
+Grab a book and head to the sun deck.
 Make an appointment at the spa.
 Head to the observation deck for bountiful views of passing islands — Indonesia has more than 17,000 of them, and 6,000 are uninhabited.
 This afternoon kicks off our curated lecture series, which will offer more insights into your journey into Indonesia.